tarrgor/LctvSwift/README.md

 to grant the listed permissions to your app.
 Press "authorize" and the browser window disappears.

-Now if everything went well, your `LctvApi` instance is configured and authorized to call Livecoding API functions.
+If everything went well, your `LctvApi` instance is configured and authorized to call Livecoding API functions.

 Now it would be nice if the `LoginViewController` disappears when the user did